juxor/afaq/markdown/secG3.md

-anarchism's violent nature, the actual violence (up to and including murder) against strikers by state and private police apparently tells us nothing about the nature of the state or capitalist system (Ward Churchill presents an excellent summary such activities in his article _"From the Pinkertons to the PATRIOT Act: The Trajectory of Political Policing in the United States, 1870 to the Present"_ [**CR: The New Centennial Review**, Vol. 4, No. 1, pp.
+anarchism's violent nature, the actual violence (up to and including murder) against strikers by state and private police apparently tells us nothing about the nature of the state or capitalist system (Ward Churchill presents an excellent summary of such activities in his article _"From the Pinkertons to the PATRIOT Act: The Trajectory of Political Policing in the United States, 1870 to the Present"_ [**CR: The New Centennial Review**, Vol. 4, No. 1, pp.
 1-72]).

 So, as can be seen, McElroy distorts the context of anarchist violence by